A PICO Question

 Evidence-Based Practice – You may wish to limit your articles to only those which are evidence-based.
 The Evidence-Based Practice limiter searches the Special Interest field.
 Applying this limiter allows you to limit results to:

-If you find that you are left with too few articles by limiting your results to Evidence-Based Practice, you can instead choose any or all of the following publication types:
+If you find that you are left with too few articles by limiting your results to Evidence-Based Practice, you can instead choose any of the following publication types:

 1. Case Study 2.
 Clinical Trial 3.
 Meta-Analysis 4.
 Randomized Controlled Trial 5.
 Research 6.
 Systematic Review

 Once you have added limiters to your combined search and run the results again, choose and review articles that are most relevant to your PICO question.

 6. DETERMINE THE LEVEL OF EVIDENCE

 In searching for the best available evidence, a hierarchy exists regarding the level and strength of evidence (see Pyramid of Evidence).
 As you review the articles, select those that are based on highest level of evidence, such as a Systematic Review or a Meta-Analyses.

 Systematic reviews and meta-analysis are at the top of the “Evidence Pyramid”.
 As you move up the pyramid the amount of available evidence on a given topic decreases, but the relevancy and quality of that evidence increases.
 Systematic reviews and meta-analysis are considered to be the highest quality evidence on a clinical topic.
 However, you may not always be able to find the highest level of evidence to answer your question.
 You then need to consider moving down the pyramid.
 See definition for the research study types above